millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide500.md

 # Work with OEHCS and Spark Streaming

-## Open and run the "OEHCS Tutorial 1 Working with OEHCS and Spark Streaming" Tutorial note in the notebook
+## Open and run the "Tutorial 1 Working with OEHCS and Spark Streaming" Tutorial note in the notebook

 ### **STEP 1**: Click on the Notebook tab.
 Expand the Journeys folder.
 Then expand the New Data Lake folder.
 Then expand the Streaming folder.